Roanoke Capital Case Attorney Fighting For The Lives Of The Accused

 There is nothing more serious than being accused of murder–especially in Virginia.
 There is no room for mistakes when you are facing capital murder charges.
-It’s imperative to hire a seasoned attorney instead of putting your life in the hands of an inexperienced lawyer.
+It’s imperative to hire a seasoned capital case attorney instead of putting your life in the hands of an inexperienced lawyer.

-Seth C. Weston is a skilled death sentence defense attorney is ready to help you.
+Seth C. Weston is a skilled death sentence criminal defense attorney who is ready to help you.
 Contact the Law Office of Seth C. Weston, PLC today to take the first step towards fighting for your freedom.